-Benjamin Lephilibert, managing director of LightBlue Environmental Consulting, talks about his zero food wastage movement and how he is teaching younger generations to tackle this global issue
+Benjamin Lephilibert, founder and managing director of LightBlue Environmental Consulting, talks about his zero food wastage movement and how he is teaching younger generations to tackle this global issue

 What first inspired you to come up withÂ aÂ food waste prevention programme?

 I identified a huge knowledge gap, which was when I realised there was an opportunity to bring about a positive impact on both business and society, while addressing one of the world’s most pressing issues.

 Could you share with us a few tangible examples and successes of your work?

 We started focusing on cutting food waste seven years ago, when food waste was not an issue.

 One of the successes we are the proudest of is when we managed to convince the Thailand Convention and Exhibition Bureau (TCEB) to endorse us, and subsidise hotels and convention centres that are adopting our food waste prevention programme.

 The other achievement worth sharing are results from some of the largest hotel properties in the region such as Bangkok Marriott Marquis Queenâ€™s Park, Marriott’s flagship property in Asia-Pacific.
 From the beginning of our collaboration in August last year, the hotel reduced food waste by more than 24,850kg in the first four months of implementation, and cut food waste per cover by 30 per cent.
 We also helped Marriott’s Goji restaurant be the first to achieve the Pledge on Food Waste Gold certification with 94 per cent compliance.